You are here

 IHPA uses TRIM as its official electronic document and records management system for storing of its information, including personal information.
 TRIM is a secure environment vetted and managed by the Commonwealth Department of Health and meets the security requirements of the Australian Government.

-How IHPA may use personal information
+How IHPA may collect and use personal information

 - respond to enquiries and otherwise engage with stakeholders